DipanBartaula/RetinalDisease/README.md

 1. Medical professionals for assisting in retinal disease diagnosis
 2. Researchers for studying retinal disease patterns
 3. Developers for building upon the existing model

-## Contributing
-Contributions are welcome!
-Please feel free to submit a Pull Request.

-## License
-[Specify license here]

-## Acknowledgments
-- [List any datasets used]
-- [List any significant contributors]
-- [List any important references]